DevMountain/GitHub-Standard/README.md

 <br />

 This is where the detailed instructions will go.
 Break down the bullet list one by one and go into detail on how to complete the item.
 Use a combination of text/code snippets/pictures to give the most amount of detail possible.
 Also include why the student is doing the item or how it modifies the project.
 The more detail the better.
-Since the Detailed Instructions is hidden by default don't worry about how long this section is.
+Since the Detailed Instructions is hidden by default don't worry about how long this section is. <b>This is not a copy of the instructions section, avoid bullet list format in here.</b>

 </details>